Ukrainian troops surrendering at Mariupol registered as POWs

-A monthslong siege of Mariupol that left it in ruins and the drama of last-ditch fighters at a steel plant holding off Russian forces turned the strategic port city into a worldwide symbol of suffering and defiance.
-With Ukraine saying their mission is complete, the fighters have been told to save their lives — and international attention is focused on how they will be treated.
+It was not clear how many fighters were left in the maze of tunnels and bunkers at the plant.
+Russia in recent weeks had estimated that it had been battling some 2,000 troops at the steelworks.

-The Russian military said that a total of 1,730 Ukrainian troops at the Azovstal steelworks have surrendered since Monday.
-At least some were taken by the Russians to a former penal colony in territory controlled by Moscow-backed separatists, and a separatist official said that those who needed medical assistance were hospitalized.
+The International Committee of the Red Cross said that it has registered hundreds of POWs from the plant under an agreement between Russia and Ukraine.
+It did not say whether it had visited the prisoners.

-The International Committee of the Red Cross said that it has registered hundreds of prisoners of war from the plant, starting Tuesday, under an agreement between Russia and Ukraine.
-But the Geneva-based humanitarian agency, part of whose mission is to help ensure the rights of prisoners of war, has not said whether it has visited them.
+While Ukraine said it hopes to get the soldiers back in a prisoner swap, Russian authorities have threatened to investigate some for war crimes and put them on trial, branding them “Nazis” and criminals.

-While Ukraine said it hopes to get the soldiers back in a prisoner swap, Russia has threatened to investigate some for war crimes.
+The defense of the steel mill has been led by Ukraine's Azov Regiment, whose far-right origins have been seized on by the Kremlin as part of its effort to cast its invasion as a war against Nazi influence in Ukraine.

-It's not clear how many fighters are now left in the warren of underground tunnels and bunkers at the plant.
-Russia previously estimated that it had been battling some 2,000 troops in the waterside site.
+Those threats and accusations have raised fears of Russian reprisals against the captured fighters.

 The emptying of the plant would allow Russia to claim complete control of Mariupol, a long-sought victory but one that holds largely symbolic importance at this point since the city is already effectively under Moscow’s control and military analysts say most of the Russian forces that were tied down by the drawn-out fighting have already left.

-Still, it would be a clear win in a war that has seen Moscow suffer a series of setbacks in the face of stiffer than expected Ukrainian resistance.
-Kyiv's troops, bolstered by Western weapons, thwarted Russia's initial goal of taking the capital and have since bogged them down in the Donbas, the eastern region that President Vladimir Putin now has his sights on.
+Still, it would be a clear win in a war that has seen Moscow suffer a series of setbacks in the face of unexpectedly stiff Ukrainian resistance.
+Kyiv's troops, bolstered by Western weapons, thwarted Russia's initial goal of storming the capital and have tied down Moscow's forces in the Donbas, the eastern industrial region that President Vladimir Putin now has his sights on capturing.

 The surprising success of Ukraine's troops in the face of a larger and better armed force has buoyed Kyiv's confidence, and a senior official reflected that Thursday.